Khan/genqlient/README.md

 `go test ./...` does some perfunctory tests.
 (This is run by GitHub Actions.)

+`make example` tests that everything wires up to a real API correctly.

 TODO(benkraft): Figure out how to get GitHub Actions to run the example -- it needs a token.

 ## Major TODOs